briansimiyuj/doctor-appointment-app/README.md

        3. Create a function to handle the search term change and update the search term state
        4. Attach the function to the input element's onChange event

+      #### Speciality Filter Component

+      Speciality Filter component will be used to filter doctors by speciality

+       1. Create a Speciality Filter component and mount it on the Doctor Selector component.
+       2. Loop through the speciality data and create a button for each speciality
+       3. When an user clicks on a speciality, the button will be highlighted

 ### Settings Context